Sprinkles and Sprouts

 1 tablespoon orange juice

-1¼ teaspoons orange extract
+1¼ teaspoon orange extract

 • Add the egg to the butter mixture and mix well.